webqit/webflo/README.md

 }
 ```

-Our overall workflow now takes the following layout-to-URL mapping:
+Now we get the following layout-to-URL mapping for our application:

 ```shell
 my-app